-Last week we looked at the first of three key stages in addressing cyber security risk within portfolio companies.
+Last article! we looked at the first of three key stages in addressing cyber security risk within portfolio companies.
 The assessment of threat levels and valuation impacts, should have produced a shortlist of high-risk companies that require further scrutiny.

 Now we can begin to determine levels of risk within a company on that shortlist.